risv1/showdown/README.md

 - 🏆 Tournament bracket management
 - 👥 Team organization and rosters
-- 📊 Performance tracking and statistics
+- 📊 Performance and statistics
 - 🎮 Multi-game support
-- 📱 Real-time updates and notifications

 Ready to prove who's the best?
 Let the showdown begin!